Submitting EPS and eRD messages within time

 Discrepancies between the declared item total and the actual item total will have an impact on your advance payment and balancing payment.
 This could lead to cashflow issues that take time to stabilise.
 Making an accurate declaration will also help with prescription reconciliation.

 Frequently asked questions

-Where a prescription has gone unclaimed for some time, you may choose to claim for what was dispensed rather than allowing a prescription to reach its expiry because part of the prescription was not dispensed.
+Where a prescription has gone unclaimed for some time, you may choose to claim for what was dispensed rather than allowing a prescription to reach its 180-day time limit because part of the prescription was not dispensed.
 Where needed mark an item or part of an item with “not dispensed” and submit your prescription.
 Some contractors may choose to collect or use patient’s telephone numbers to inform patients about uncollected medicines.

 Q. What happens if a price concession is announced after the date that I have sent my claim message to the Pricing Authority for an EPSR2 prescription?

-A. Price concessions, once granted, apply for the whole ‘dispensing month’.
-For example a price concession announced on August 30th applies to the entirety of your August ‘prescription bundle’.
+Price concessions, once granted, apply for the whole ‘dispensing month’.
+For example, a price concession announced on August 30th applies to the entirety of your August ‘prescription bundle’.

 Your August prescription bundle is made up of all your paper prescriptions which are sent to the Pricing Authority by the 5th September and all the EPS prescriptions which fall into the August dispensing month (see below).
 Prescriptions for any one dispensing month are not priced until the Pricing Authority receives both the electronic and paper prescriptions as the FP34C submission document is needed from the paper bundle to calculate the advance payment for the contractor.

 How a dispensing month is determined for electronic prescriptions is outlined below: